rivetti/dkg_storm/README.md

 # dgk_storm
 Distribution-aware Key Grouping (DKG) implementation for Apache Storm

-NOTICE: The source code will be uploaded shortly

 This repository contains the implementation of the Distribution-aware Key Grouping (DKG) algorithm targeting Apache Storm (through a class extending a the CustomStreamGrouping inteface).

 We present the details of this algorithm in the paper Nicolo' Rivetti,  Leonardo Querzoni, Emmanuelle Anceaume, Yann  Busnel and Bruno Sericola, Efficient Key Grouping for Near-Optimal Load Balancing in Stream Processing Systems, Proceedings of the 9th ACM International Conference on Distributed Event-Based Systems, DEBS, 2015.